 However, this will only be done where we believe that such discussion will not place your child at further or increased risk of significant harm.
 The welfare of the child will be paramount and will override any other considerations where we consider that to be the case.

 The procedures we follow are those laid down by the Telford & Wrekin Safeguarding Children Board.
 The school has adopted both Child Protection and Anti Bullying Policies for the safety of all.

-If you would like to know more about our procedures or the policies, please speak to the Headteacher, Mrs Osman or Mrs Billiongham, who are the Designated Persons for Child Protection.
+If you would like to know more about our procedures or the policies, please speak to the Headteacher, Mrs Osman, Mrs Billingham and Mr Fox who are the Designated Persons for Child Protection.

 All of the children have two breaks in the school day, one break mid morning & one at lunchtime.

 Mid-morning break 10.30 am – 10.45 am